 Kimono structure and how to measure your size

-Kimono is a simple shape consisting of some rectangles, such as the collar, front body, back body and sleeves.
-There are no zippers and buttons because of the use of sashes, belts and strings.
+Kimono is a simple shape consisting of rectangles, such as collars, front body, back body, and sleeves.
+There are no zippers and buttons because of the use of sashes, belts, and strings.

 It is just like wrapping your body in a sheet of cloth.

-By learning the structure of kimono, you can wear it beautifully.
+By learning the structure of the kimono, you can wear it beautifully.

 Structure of kimono

-Kimono dress maker measure your body size and calculate your kimono size.
+The kimono dress maker measures your body size and calculates your kimono size.
 Then cut tanmono, a roll of fabric as the image below.

 Front side